suthidesilva/ML-with-Python-FCC-Course/README.md

 # ML-with-Python-FCC-Course
+I did this python ML course as an independent study with **Dr. Tormey at College of Idaho, fall 2024**.
 These are all the project files for the FCC ML with Python course.